 If you’re going to visit one museum in Lisbon then you should visit the Calouste Gulbenkian Museum.
 This impressive collection was once the private collection of Mr. Gulbenkian and he donated it to the country when he died.
-It features a wide range of works — from ancient Egyptian artifacts and roman coins to works from Rembrandt, Monet, Manet, Degas and Renoir.
-There is also a modern collection of works that wasn’t part of Gulbenkian’s original collection but is nonetheless impressive.
+It features a wide range of works — from ancient Egyptian artifacts and Roman coins to works from Rembrandt, Monet, Manet, Degas, and Renoir.
+There is also a modern collection of works that weren’t part of Gulbenkian’s original collection but is nonetheless impressive.

 Admission: €10.
 Visit Website.

 National Ancient Art Museum (Museu Nacional de Arte Antiga)

 The Museu Nacional de Arte Antiga is Portugal’s National Gallary, and it’s housed in a 17th-century palace.
 It features 14th to 20th-century of mostly European and some Japanese works (mostly paintings but some decorative works).

 Admission: €6.
 Visit Website.

 You might not think a museum about tiles would be interesting but you’d be wrong, so shame on you for thinking that.
 Portugal is famous for its tiles (you’ll see tile work across the country) and inside this museum, you’ll find five centuries of ceramic tiles.
 It’s a unique museum that you won’t find anywhere else so it’s a nice way to spend an hour or two.